A Kernelization-Based Approach to Nonparametric Binary Choice Models: Application: Temperature and Judge’s Decision

-To account for possible nonseparable and nonlinear associations among environmental variables, we apply the proposed KNP estimation procedure for the following model.

-where case $i$ is a three tuple, including judge $j$, applicant's national country $c$, and time $t$. $Y_{jct} = 1$ if the application case is granted, and 0 otherwise.
+Let $Y_i= 1$ if the application case $i$ is granted, and 0 otherwise.
+We apply the proposed KNP estimation procedure to the following model:

-The latent variable $Y_i^\ast$ can be viewed as an unobserved score of case $i$. $W_{jt}$ is a vector of \emph{9 outdoor environmental variables} that judge $j$ was exposed to at time $t$, including mean daily temperature, air pressure, dew point, precipitation, wind speed, sky cover, ozone, CO, PM2.5.
-Here $g(W_{jt})$ may be interpreted as the utility given by the outdoor environment with variables $W_{jt}$. $\varepsilon_{i}$ is the idiosyncratic error.
+where $Y_i^\ast$ is a latent index that can be viewed as an unobserved score of case $i$.
+For each case $i$, let $j$ denote its assigned judge, $t$ the decision time (year-month-day), and $c$ the applicant's country of nationality. $W_i$ is the vector of \emph{9 outdoor environmental variables} that case $i$'s assigned judge $j$ was exposed to at the decision time $t$, including mean daily temperature, air pressure, dew point, precipitation, wind speed, sky cover, ozone, CO, PM2.5; see Section II of \cite{heyes-saberian-19} for the definitions and description of $W_i$ and $Y_i$, and Table 1 therein for summary statistics.
+Note that $W_i$ depends only on the judge and the decision time; hence, we also write $W_i = W_{jt}$.
+Here $g(W_i)$, or $g(W_{jt})$ more specifically, may be interpreted as the utility given by the outdoor environment with variables $W_{jt}$.

-Variable $V_i$ is chosen to be the log-odds of the mean approval rate for different types of applications from country $c$ over each month. \footnote{As explained in \cite{heyes-saberian-19}, ``There are two types of cases in immigration courts: affirmative cases in which the applicant presents in the courts on her/his own and defensive cases in which the applicant is instructed to attend on the initiative of the immigration authorities."} Since the observed case characteristics in the data are limited, this choice allows us to account for some of the heterogeneity in the applicant's nationality, types of application, and time.
+Variable $V_i$ is chosen to be the log-odds of the mean approval rate for different types of applications from country $c$ over each month.\footnote{ As explained in \cite{heyes-saberian-19}, ``There are two types of cases in immigration courts: affirmative cases in which the applicant presents in the courts on her/his own and defensive cases in which the applicant is instructed to attend on the initiative of the immigration authorities."} Since the observed case characteristics in the data are limited, this choice allows us to account for some of the heterogeneity in the applicant's nationality, types of application, and time at the level of year-month.
+Fig.~\ref{fig-v-kde-hist} in Appendix~\ref{appendix-table-figures} plots the histogram and a kernel density estimate of $V_i$ based on 99{,}773 observations, using Silverman’s rule-of-thumb bandwidth.
+The empirical range of $V_i$ is $[-3.761, 2.772]$; the $0.1\%, 0.5\%, 1\%, 50\%$, $ 99\%, 99.5\%$ and $99.9\%$ quantiles are $-3.71, -3.32, -3.08, -0.45$, $1.61, 1.87$, and $2.20$, respectively.
+Fig.~\ref{fig-v-kde-hist} and the quantiles indicate that $V_i$ takes many distinct values and has a large variation in the data, supporting its use as a regressor with a large support for identification.

-We apply the proposed KNP procedure to analyze the following: (a) The effect of temperature on the utility function $g_0(\cdot)$ of outdoor environmental variables, and (b) the effect of temperature on judge's granting decision.